 It’s no wonder families feel that no matter how hard they try, the odds are against them.
 It’s no wonder that some families give up.However, parents who want the best for their kids—including a great college education—need to understand that it is still an attainable goal, as long as they are committed to saving diligently.
 Saving $4,000-5000 per year per child for 10 years is enough to make it work.

-For more on this topic, I’ve been sharing advice on saving for college and managing student loan debt in our weekly webcast:
+For more on this topic, find advice on saving for college and managing student loan debt in these webcasts: